wirshingh/fastp-hydra-loop/README.md

 2. SAMPLEDIR_BASE="path to base project directory"

 After the '=' copy the full path to the base directory.
 This is the directory where the job file is located.

+After the job is edited save it as 'fastp_loop.job' and run the job on hydra (qsub fastp_loop.job).